Hong Kong: Joshua Wong sentenced to 10 more months | DW | 06.05.2021

 Commemorations of the Tiananmen crackdown are banned in mainland China, where discussion of the events that took place in Tiananmen Square in Beijing is a highly sensitive topic.

-In June 1989, the Chinese government said around 200-300 people had died, including soldiers and security personnel.
-But rights groups and witnesses say thousands may have died.
+In June 1989, the Chinese government said around 200-300 people died, including soldiers and security personnel, when Chinese military tanks and troops moved into Beijing's Tiananmen Square to break up weeks of student-led protests.
+But rights groups and witnesses say thousands may have been killed.

-This image of a student stood in front of a column of tanks remains one of the most notorious from the June 1989 uprising
+This image of a student standing in front of a column of tanks remains one of the most iconic from the June 1989 uprising

 mvb/msh (AFP, Reuters, dpa)